XuFengthucs/fSVT/Readme.md

 SVT/SVT.m ---- Singular value thresholding algorithm with 'svds' in Matlab in [5]

+SVT/SVTlansvd.m ---- Singular value thresholding algorithm with 'lansvd' in PROPACK[6]

+##3.Experiments of the testing

+(1) Comparision of randomized SVD algorithms

+rSVD/test.m is used for the experiment in comparing the cputime and relative error of basic rSVD, rsvdpack, pcafast, rsvdcs and rSVD-PI.
+The sequences of calculating the ralative error are commented because of the huge memory it needs.
+There are 3 nonzeros can be used in the test.

+rSVD/test2.m is used for the experiment in comparing the rSVD-PI with rSVD-BKI with the svds a basic line.

+rSVD/ml.mat is the matrix cut from 10M movielens dataset[7]. rSVD/sample.m is used to sample some point from the initial sparse matrix.

+(2) The SVT for image recovery

+SVT/new4.jpg is the image used in this section.
+SVT/pic_Omega.mat owns Ome(20% nonzeros) and Ome10(10% nonzeros).

+SVT/testSVT_pic.m is used to test the SVT in image recovery.
+The comment can be changed to see the differences between SVT algorithm and fastSVT algorithm.

+(3) The SVT for rating matrix completion

+Firstly you should get the Movielens datasets[7] from there website, then read the initial data matrix with CSR format with variable 'Origin'(3 columns with CSR format), and the run the SVT/data_init.m to divide the dataset into 80% and 20% or 90% and 10%(controlled by the variable 'percent').
+Then run the SVT/testSVT_ml.m.
+The delta of 20M movielen dataset is 4 compared with 5 of 10M dataset.

 ##Reference

 [1] N Halko, P. G Martinsson, and J. A Tropp.
 Finding structure with randomness: Probabilistic algorithms for constructing approximate matrix decompositions.
 Siam Review, 53(2):217–288, 2011.